mbroz84/noon/README.md

-# A generator of forward neutrons for ultra-peripheral collisions: nOOn
+# A generator of forward neutrons for ultra-peripheral collisions

 ### Scope